kramiv/RemoteProjectRemo/README.md

 # RemoteProjectRemo
 Remote github repository for my personal projects.

+1/17/24:
+have been taking notes in a google doc I will paste into git repo later for future reference

 1/15/24:
 watched this tutorial for basic CRUD syntax of C# https://youtu.be/BfEjDD8mWYg